Why Veins Don't Get Heart Disease?

 Smart question, right?

 No. This is another case of these Medfluencers just not knowing enough.
+Unfortunately, sometimes doctors fall for this too.

 Arteries And Veins Are Structurally Very Different